GeoscienceAustralia/ga-aem/matlab/README.md

 # GA-AEM Matlab forward modelling interface

 ## Description
-The MATLAB interface consists of a C callable shared libarary gatdaem1d which contains time domain forward modelling and derivative functions which are called by the Matlab interpreter, and a series of .m wrapper function scripts.
+The MATLAB interface consists of a C callable shared library gatdaem1d which contains time domain forward modelling and derivative functions which are called by the Matlab interpreter, and a series of .m wrapper function scripts.

 ## Compiling and installing the C/C++ shared libraries
 First the shared library needs to be built with CMake.
 See one of the CMake build scripts in the root directory of the ga-aem source code repository.
 If you are only interested in the Matlab interface, you need only build the ***`matlab_bindings`*** target.